-(For more information about the rich history of Aleppo soap, check out this article at Mother Nature Network.)
+For more information about the rich history of Aleppo soap, check out this article from Montreal Gazette.

-It’s tough to find laurel berry fruit oil and what can be found is on the expensive side, but after a lot of searching, I bought some that I really liked, HERE from Amazon.
+It’s tough to find laurel berry fruit oil and what can be found is on the expensive side, but after a lot of searching, I bought some that I really liked from Amazon.
+Another sources is Bescented.

 Normally, I try to use light colored olive oil so it won’t discolor my final soap a shade of green or greenish brown.

 In this case though, I wanted the soap to turn a natural shade of green from the oils alone, so chose extra-virgin olive oil, especially for its darker color.